Project Rain Barrel

 Project Rain Barrel materials are limited and distributed through a competitive application process.
 The application deadline for fall 2019 and spring 2020 workshops is November 15th, 2019.

 Applications that demonstrate strong educational components and are hosted in lower-income communities will receive preference.
-First-time workshop hosts and paid River Network member organizations are also encouraged to apply.
+First-time workshop hosts and premium River Network member organizations are also encouraged to apply.

 Why Rain Barrels?